Implementation of Forest conservation act 1980

 The Act also translated into legal term the fact that forests in India are not to be regarded as sources of State revenue, but rather as community resources, sub serving the needs of hundreds of millions of rural people and tribal; and the principal duty of the forest Administration was no longer exploitation of forest wealth, as in colonial times, but conservation of bio diversity and green-cover.
 Under this act no forest land can be used for non forestry purpose without the prior approval of Central Government.
 Therefore, all proposals of diversion of such areas to any non-forest purpose can only be permitted by the Central Government.

-Two Stage Clearance of Proposals
+Three Stage Clearance of Proposals

 (ii) However as per Para 4.2(ii) in cases where compliance of conditions stipulated in the in-principle approval is awaited for more than 5 (five) years from the State Governments.
 The in-principle approvals would summarily be revoked by Government of India.
 After the revocation of the in-principle approval, if the State Government / user agency is still interested in the project, they would be required to submit a fresh proposal which shall be considered de-novo.